FAQ for Prospective Ph.D. Students

 No, the admissions committee is not available for consultation.
 We are not able to speculate on an applicant's chances of admission, or review application materials prior to application, or provide guidance on individual applications beyond what is provided on this website.

 Should I contact Stanford faculty to discuss my interest in the program?

-Applicants are welcome to contact faculty before applying to discuss their interest in the PhD program, though it is not required nor expected.
+Applicants may try to contact faculty before applying to discuss their interest in the PhD program, though it is not required nor expected.
 It is not necessary or possible to secure an advisor before admission to the program.
+Applicants are admitted to the program, not to work with particular faculty.
 If you have not spoken directly to faculty at the time of application, simply leave that particular application question blank.
-Applicants are encouraged to read the Admissions FAQ's and contact Jennifer Radley with any admissions questions.
-Schedule a meeting with Jennifer here.
+Applicants are encouraged to read the Admissions FAQ and contact Jennifer Radley with any admissions questions prior to contacting faculty.

 Will I have a chance to talk to someone before I decide to accept an offer of admission?

 Yes.
 The department organizes a special activity every Spring to invite admitted students to campus.
 This event is an excellent opportunity to talk to faculty and students about specific concerns or questions a prospective student may have.

 Can I get a master’s degree from the Department of Political Science?

 The Department does not offer a master’s degree for external applicants.
 Applicants interested in a master’s degree should look into the Ford Dorsey Masters in International Policy.
 Current doctoral students from within the Stanford Political Science department or in another Stanford University department may apply for a Master of Arts in Political Science during the course of their Ph.D. program.
 Master's candidates must take 45 units of course work, and 25 of those units must be in graduate seminars.
 There is no examination or thesis requirement.